shreyjain2003/Result-Management-System/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👥 Authors
-- [Your Name]
-- [Other Contributors]
+- Shreyansh jain

 ## 🙏 Acknowledgments
 - Built as part of the Data Engineering course project
-- Thanks to all contributors and testers
-- Special thanks to [Your Institution/Organization]
+- Special thanks to Gradskey

 ## 📞 Support
-For support, please create an issue in the repository or contact [your-email@example.com]
+For support, please create an issue in the repository or contact shreyanshjain7983@gmail.com